wwxFromTju/Arena-Baselines/README.md

 Set ```--mode vis_train```, so that
 * The game engine runs at a real time scale of 1 (when training, it runs 100 times as the real time scale).
 * The game runs only one thread.
 * The game renders at 1920*1080, where you can observe agents' observations as well as the top-down view of the global state.
+So you are expected to do this on a desktop with X-Server you can access, instead of [using a remote server](#setup-x-server).
 * All agents act deterministically without exploring.
 * Two video files (.avi and .gif) of the episode will be saved, so that you can post it on your project website.
+The orignal resolution is the same as that of your screen, which is 1920*1080 in our case, click on the gif video to see the high-resolution original file.

 | ArenaCrawlerMove-2T1P-v1-Continuous  | ArenaCrawlerPush-2T1P-v1-Continuous |
 | ------------- | ------------- |
 | <img src="./images/push.gif" align="middle" width="2000"/>  | <img src="./images/push.gif" align="middle" width="2000"/>  |

 * A picture (.png) of the episode will be saved, so that you can use it as a visulizatino of your agents' behavior in your paper.
+The orignal resolution is the same as that of your screen, which is 1920*1080 in our case, click on the image to see the high-resolution original file.

 | ArenaCrawlerMove-2T1P-v1-Continuous  | ArenaCrawlerPush-2T1P-v1-Continuous |
 | ------------- | ------------- |